groverkaran11/elevator-control-system/README.md

 The project is in the form of a maven project.
 To build, navigate to the top project directory and type mvn clean package.
 This will create a jar file in the target folder.

 ## Design
-'ElevatorControlSystem.java' is the Interface class, which offers the following APIs:
+'ElevatorControlSystem.java' is the Interface class of the system and it offers the following APIs:
 ```Java
 	/*
 	 * To find the status of the elevator - elevatorId, current floor, next floor, direction